Ulf Kirsten: Bayer Leverkusen

-Kirsten was one of the first East German footballers to enter the Bundesliga after the German reunification.
-In the German Bundesliga he played 350 matches for Bayer 04 Leverkusen and scored 182 goals (ranked #7 in the all-time top scorer list).
+Kirsten was one of the first East German men's footballers to enter the Bundesliga after the German reunification.
+In the German Bundesliga he played 350 matches for Bayer 04 Leverkusen and scored 182 goals (ranked #7 in the Bundesliga all-time top scorer list).
 He established himself as one of the most dangerous strikers in the Bundesliga, but Bayer Leverkusen regularly ended as runner-up to either Bayern Munich or Borussia Dortmund.
 He stayed there until his retirement in 2003.
-He also played in the 2002 UEFA Champions League Final.
+He also played in the 2002 UEFA Champions League Final, although his team lost to Real Madrid.
 In the 1999–2000 season, Kirsten won the EFFIFU award for being the most efficient striker in the league.

 Off the pitch, Kirsten was famous for his strong beard growth, which earned him a sponsorship by Braun, who used him to advertise their electrical shavers.

 International career

 Kirsten's 100 caps are almost evenly split: 49 for East Germany and 51 for the re-unified Germany in a career which spanned 15 years from 1985 until 2000, with the reunified team being formed in late 1990.

 Kirsten scored a total of 34 international goals, 14 of them for East Germany.
 His only major tournaments came late in his career; Kirsten played for his country at the 1994 and 1998 World Cups and Euro 2000.